himanshu0085/fincart_docs/Document/aznewrelic.md

 # 1. Purpose

-This document explains the **possible methods to send Azure SQL logs to New Relic** and identifies **all potential cost points on the Azure side and the New Relic side**.
+This document explains the **possible methods to send Azure SQL logs to New Relic** and highlights **potential cost considerations from both Azure and New Relic**.

-The objective is to help evaluate the architecture choices before enabling centralized logging in New Relic.
+The objective is to evaluate the available architecture options before enabling centralized log visibility in New Relic.

 ---